alseekford/410_Project4/index.md

   - boosting: defines the type of algorithm running (can choose traditional Gradient Boosting Decision Tree (gbdt), Random Forest (rf), etc.)

+Here is the K-fold cross validation loop I ran on the LightGBM model:

 ```markdown
 mse_lgb = []